stripe2933/vku/docs/hello-triangle.md

 `getViewCreateInfo` method has two overloads:

 - `getViewCreateInfo(vk::ImageViewType type = vk::ImageViewType::e2D) -> vk::ImageViewCreateInfo`
-  It creates the `vk::ImageViewCreateInfo` with given image view type (default is `vk::ImageViewType::e2D`), with full subresource range and inferred aspect flags.
+  It creates the `vk::ImageViewCreateInfo` with given image view type (default is `vk::ImageViewType::e2D`), with full subresource range (all mip levels and array layers) and inferred aspect flags.
 - `getViewCreateInfo(const vk::ImageSubresourceRange &subresourceRange, vk::ImageViewType type = vk::ImageViewType::e2D) -> vk::ImageViewCreateInfo`
   It creates the `vk::ImageViewCreateInfo` with given image view type and subresource range.
 If you need the specific subresource range, you can use this overload.